*Warning Spoilers Below*

 While Betty’s fate is resolved here, there are still plenty of questions to answer.
 What consequences will Reggie face (Archie was released from questioning by police in issue #21, but they made reference to “dealing with” Reggie later)?
 Is Betty’s condition permanent?
 How will this effect Archie’s relationships with both Betty and Veronica?
 And is someone’s life still on the line?

 Pick this one up for yourself–it looks like “Over the Edge” is building up to something bigger.

 Story: Mark Waid Art: Pete Woods Lettering: Jack Morelli

 Story: 9.0 Art: 9.0 Overall: 9.0 Recommendation: Buy

-DC Comics provided Graphic Policy with FREE copies for review
+Archie Comics provided Graphic Policy with a FREE copy for review